Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 ### Satellite Image Classification
 1. Load images from each directory, and save the image data and its label (the directory's name) in two lists.
+2. Scale each image into a $64 \times 64$ square.
-2. Reshape each image data into a one-dimensional array.
+3. Reshape each image data into a one-dimensional array.
-3. Split the lists into a training set and a testing set.
+4. Split the lists into a training set and a testing set.
-4. Create models with different parameters and apply 5-fold cross validation with the training set.
+5. Create models with different parameters and apply 5-fold cross validation with the training set.
-5. Choose the best model and apply validation with the testing set.
+6. Choose the best model and apply validation with the testing set.
-6. Try different models and follow step 4 and 5.
+7. Try different models and follow step 4 and 5.

 ### Stellar Classification
 1. Load the CSV file into a data frame of Pandas.